-Is your head spinning from acronyms like PPC, SEO, SEM, SMM, or terms like bot, canonical, duplicate content, and link sculpting?
+Is your head spinning from complicated search engine optimization terms?
+Do you get overwhelmed by acronyms like PPC, SEM, SMM, or confused by terms like anchor text, canonical URL, keyword stuffing, and duplicate content?
 Well this is the resource you've been looking for.
 In this guide we have compiled a comprehensive collection of SEO terms and practices that marketers, businesses, and clients have needed further clarification on.

 If you love this SEO terminology guide and want it all for yourself, download the PDF here!
 If you’ve noticed that there is something we missed, kindly let us know and we will gladly add it.